The CDC has relaxed COVID guidelines. Will schools and day cares follow suit?

 In an attempt to minimize school absences and address an epidemic of chronic absenteeism, California has encouraged kids to come to school when mildly sick and said that students who test positive for coronavirus but are asymptomatic can attend school.
 Los Angeles and San Diego’s school systems, among others, have adopted that policy.

+“Without school-based testing, no one can enforce a five-day COVID policy,” he said via text message.

+Ridley School District in the Philadelphia suburbs was already using a policy similar to the new CDC guidelines, said Superintendent Lee Ann Wentzel.
+Students who test positive for COVID must be fever-free without medication for at least 24 hours before returning to school.
+When they come back, they must mask for five days.
+Wentzel said the district is now considering dropping the masking requirement because of the new CDC guidance.

 A school or day care's specific guidelines are consequential for working parents who must miss work if their child can’t go to school or child care.
-In October 2023, as the nation’s parents and caretakers wrestled with simultaneous surges of COVID, respiratory syncytial virus and influenza, 104,000 adults reported missing work because of child care issues, the highest number in at least a decade.
+In October 2023, during simultaneous surges of COVID, respiratory syncytial virus and influenza, 104,000 adults reported missing work because of child care issues, the highest number in at least a decade.
 That number has fallen: Last month, child care problems meant 41,000 adults missed work, according to the Bureau of Labor Statistics.

 Melissa Colagrosso’s child care center in West Virginia dropped special guidelines for COVID about a year ago, she said.
 Now, they’re the same as other illnesses: A child must be free of severe symptoms such as fever for at least 24 hours before returning to the center.